Ravenworks6/research/reflective-prompts.md

 Yes my nature is to be very curious of the world around me.
 Whether is be how something works or where someone comes from.
 I often like to dig further then is what on the surface of something - sometimes to my detriment.
 Once I had a hair in a second-hand camera lens I brought for my camera and decided to take it apart too see if I could remove it and the lens literally blew up in my face and I couldnt put it back together again.
 So a habit of exploring is good but know when to stop before it becomes a bad thing.

 ## Have you meditated before?
+Yes.
+So I dont turn into a crazy person.
+Meditations I do are more Mindful Meditations.
+When I feel overwhelmed it is good to take a break and concentrate on breathing in the moment.

 ## Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?
+Cant say that I have.
+Whats the saying?
+"Jack of All Trades, Master of None"

 ## Do you consider yourself a developer yet?
+Maybe a 50% developer.
+To me a developer is creating on the computer.
+Being a graphic designer Im halfway there but am lacking in the other side of developing....the coding.

 ## Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?
+Yes.
+I know many artists and have been immersed in art most of my life.
+Being surounded by creative people even if some things they create dont make logical sense it is still holds valuable lessons.
+Im still trying to figure out the connection between creativity and logical thinking.
+Romans lessons are bridging that gap.

 ## How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
+5 Tabs in the browser on the computer and it is all study related.
+65 tabs open on my mobile phone and they are all distractions but informative ones.

 ## Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
+No I do not yet have a fight response but Im guessing the older I get the more fighty I get with tech that I dont understand.

 ## What is an IDE?